 Yes, this is a howler.
 The immediate problem with this comment is that it grossly ignores the different status enjoyed unevenly by citizens, at least in theory and no matter how unequally, as opposed to the hereditary class of a chattel people at the service of a king.
 The claim is grotesque.
 Would anyone today want to make it and could they do so in good faith?
 Note too, and I’ll note below, the conflation of liberal order with state totalitarianism.

 By definition, a citizen is not a slave, particularly insofar as liberal states extend formal rights to all of its citizens, in theory if not in practice.
 But Baron continues, “Indeed, the status of the Jew in the Middle Ages implied certain privileges which they no longer have under the modern State.
 Like the other corporations, the Jewish community enjoyed full internal autonomy.
 Complex, isolated, in a sense foreign, it was left more severely alone by the State than most other corporations” (p.54).
 Can one can compare privileges and rights and, again, can one do so in good faith?
 Did Jews “enjoy” full internal autonomy?
-Or was did this semi-autonomy mark the very isolation and marginalization they actually suffered?
-What does it even mean to be left “severely” alone?
-Would that not be a cruel thing, indeed?
+Or did this semi-autonomy mark the very isolation and marginalization they actually suffered?
+What does it even mean to be left “severely” alone and would that not be a cruel thing, indeed?

 POVERTY Baron writes, “There were, of course, many impoverished Jews, particularly in Eastern Europe.
 But there were not so many of them, even relatively, as there were poor peasants.”

 This too is a howler.
 How many impoverished Jews were there and at what historical juncture?
 Are we supposed to start a head count?
 The poverty of poor peasants has nothing to do with the poverty of the Jews, and vice-versa even if numerically, there were millions and millions more peasants than Jews.
-That there are more people who suffer in a larger group does nothing to mitigate the suffering of people who are part of a small group, especially in light of the fact that this minority status constituted the very precarity of Jewish society in the medieval world and early modern world.
+That there are more people who suffer in a larger group does nothing to mitigate the suffering of people who are part of a small group, especially in light of the fact that this minority status constituted the very vulnerability of Jewish society in the medieval world and early modern world.

 EXCLUSIONS AND PRIVILEGES According to Baron, “Compared with these advantages, social exclusion from the Gentile world was hardly a calamity.”
 But what does that mean, hardly a calamity?
 Does it mean “not such a calamity” or “not a calamity at all”?
 But read carefully, the historical telling in A Social and Religious History of the Jews will flat out contradict this statement, which even on its own values social exclusion as a social good.
 With what kind of scale could one even begin to consider weighing these advantages and disadvantages enjoyed by Jews at this or that historical juncture prior to the modern period?